BertilleT/land_cover_map_Transformers_SSL/README.md

 # LandCover_map_Transformers_SSL
-Object Recognition and Computer Vision project.
+Deep Learning project.

 ## Organisation tree

 ### Report.pdf
-This pdf file is the report made for the project of the MVA course "Object Recognition and Computer Vision" in January 2024.
+This pdf file is the report made for the project of the MVA course "Deep Learning" in January 2024.

 ### Data
 In this folder should be placed the data.
 Flair1 data folder are organized into train, valid and test folders.